Directed by: Ramesh Sippy || Produced by: G.P. Sippy

 Sholay’s landscape shots, particularly its opening sequence, give the film a massive and free-flowing feel that fits the lawless theme of the story.
 The open backdrops and gorgeous outdoor lighting bring the story’s mood and bleak atmosphere to life right from the opening moments.
 The dance numbers are varied and feature impressive choreography, even by Bollywood’s standards, though none of the songs themselves are particularly unforgettable.
 The main duo (played by Dharmendra and Amitabh Bachchan), are distinct and memorable to make capable heroes worth rooting for.
 The supporting cast includes Sanjeev Kumar as a retired policeman who hires the buddy bandits, Hema Melini as the primary love interest of Dharmendra, and Amjad Khan as the ruthless antagonist.
 Without a doubt, Sholay’s quality is boosted by its strong supporting cast, but the story’s sense of adventure lives or dies with its charismatic heroes.

 An adequate way to sum up the flaws of Sholay is its odd clash between brutal “Wild Wild West” realism and awkward, slapstick comedy.
 I know Bollywood filmmakers really, really like to mash various genres together in a sort of “everything-but-the-kitchen-sink” type of filmmaking, and there is nothing inherently wrong with that, but it’s a difficult tightrope to walk.
-The more and more genre tones and styles you put in a movie, the harder it is to balance everything and make a coherent story in which you can become emotionally invested.
-It can be done, certainly — Tarantino is a master of genre-blending — but you need to be that much more skilled as a filmmaker to pull off that genre-blend.
-And furthermore, Tarantino’s films have never been suitable for all ages, by any means.
+The more genre tones and styles you put in a movie, the harder it is to balance everything and make a coherent story in which you can become emotionally invested.
+It can be done, certainly — Quentin Tarantino is a master of genre-blending — but you need to be that much more skilled as a filmmaker to pull off that genre-blend.
+Furthermore, Tarantino’s films have never been suitable for all ages.

-Combining various genres into a single film is like juggling balls, you could say.
-The more genres you add, the more balls you have to juggle, and the better juggler you have to be, and the harder you have to work to write an effective screenplay to balance all the various elements at play.
+Combining various genres into a single film is like juggling balls: The more genres you add, the more balls you have to juggle, and the better juggler you have to be, and the harder you have to work to write an effective screenplay to balance all the various elements at play.
 You can, in theory, write and direct a film that encompasses a vast range of styles that appeals to absolutely everyone possible, but you have keep all the elements subdued in order to make it work.
-To paraphrase Mike Stoklasa, when you include the extremes that movies can go to, from silly slapstick humor and kid jokes to hardcore violence and murder and bloody revenge… it can become a disaster.
+To paraphrase Mike Stoklasa, when you include the extremes that movies can go to, from silly slapstick humor and kid jokes to hardcore violence and murder… it can become a disaster.

 Thankfully, the good parts of Sholay, including the bromantically awesome relationship between its two leads, are written so well that the film flourishes despite its wavering tone.
 The film, at a mammoth 204-minutes, is one of the best paced Hindi blockbusters I have ever seen, even taking into account its useless comedy.
 Again, much of this boils down to great lead characters, lead performances, and unforgettable location-photography.
 In addition, Sholay’s supporting cast flesh out a vibrant community of folks you grow to care about almost as much as Dharmendra and Bachchan, including a romantic subplot that’s not a complete waste of time!
 One final compliment worth noting is Salim-Javed’s commitment to a bittersweet ending.
 It leaves the film with a sense of consequence, and makes one of the lead’s final arc feel all the more satisfying.